BohdanSavastieiev/Codebridge.Dogshouseservice/README.md

 - `order` - Sort order (`asc`/`desc`)

 Notes:
-- API does not allow providing Sort order without sort field.
+- For sorting API does not allow providing 'order' without 'attribute'.
 - Pagination metadata is included in response headers.
 - By default sorted by 'name' in ascending order
 - By default paginated to page 1, size 10